-Amy plans, implements and assesses faculty development programs for the improvement of teaching and learning, provides programs and resources designed to increase understanding of the teaching and learning process and manages personnel in the Teaching Innovation group and other resources for Learning Innovation.
+Amy (she/her) plans, implements and assesses faculty development programs for the improvement of teaching and learning, provides programs and resources designed to increase understanding of the teaching and learning process and manages personnel in the Teaching Innovation group and other resources for Learning Innovation.
 Her interests are in student-centered course and program design, curriculum mapping, assessment and engaging teaching strategies for student learning.

-Recent CIT Blog Posts
+Recent Blog Posts